front-commerce/developers.front-commerce.com/source/docs/magento1/search-engine.md

 }
 ```

-If you are using the default theme or the theme Chocolatine, the search bar
+If you are using the default theme or the Chocolatine theme, the search bar
 should now be visible.